 It is important to remember that the drift is more important than what pattern is chosen.
 Fishing from a drift boat can really help get those much needed long drag free drifts.

 The Pale Morning Dun hatch in Montana is a fly fishing phenomenon that draws anglers from all over the world.
-With its stunning landscapes, pristine rivers, and abundant trout, Wolf Creek and Craig Montana provides the perfect setting for this exciting event.
-In addition to the Pale Morning Dun hatch, the Missouri River is also home to other fantastic hatches throughout the year.
-Caddis, midges, and Blue Winged Olives are all on the menu.
-The emergence of these bugs and trout’s willingness to eat them is what makes the Missouri a world class fishery.
-Want to know more about fishing the Pale Morning Dun hatch or other hatches on the Missouri River?
-Give us a call or drop us a line.
+Stunning landscapes, pristine rivers, and abundant trout, Wolf Creek and Craig Montana provide the perfect setting for the PMD season.
+In addition to the Pale Morning Dun hatch, the Missouri River is also home to many fantastic hatches throughout the year.
+Caddis, midges, tricos, terrestrials and Blue Winged Olives are all on the menu.
+The emergence of these bugs and trout’s willingness of trout to eat them is what makes the Missouri a world class fishery.
+Want to know more about fishing the Pale Morning Dun hatch or other hatches on the Missouri River please give us a call.

 Leave a Reply